Next time someone asks me for honeymoon ideas err— in terms of where to go, that is—I would wholeheartedly recommend Campania.

-- Lungomare di Salerno or Salerno’s beautiful promenade which on a sunny day is a great place to relax, the Italian way.
-And along the promenade are piazzas with gorgeous fountains and statues.
+- Lungomare di Salerno or Salerno’s beautiful promenade which, on a sunny day, is a great place to relax, the Italian way.
+Along the promenade are piazzas with gorgeous fountains and statues.
 Or you could go to the Salerno harbor to check out the busy port

-- See the spectacular view of Salerno from Arechi Castle by going up the hill using bus 19 from the city-buy the return ticket beforehand at the tabacchi.
+- See the spectacular view of Salerno from Arechi Castle.
+Take bus 19 up the hill from the city and buy the return ticket beforehand at the tabacchi.
 Entrance is €3 (adults).
 Castle timings are 9 a.m. – 5 p.m (Closed on Mondays).
 Buses to and fro are 2 or more hours apart, so do this if you have time to spare.
 You can also take a cab up.

-- Check out the ruins of Paestum, an hour away by train
+- Check out the ruins of Paestum, which is an hour away by train

 Where to stay

-No other place but Salerno Centro.
 Actually, I made this cute little B&B my stop for all 4 days.
-But I will recommend staying at Capri or Ravello/ Positano overnight just to see the beachfront light up and stay as long as you can and not be in a hurry to return.
+But I recommend staying at Capri or Ravello/ Positano at least for one night to see the beachfront light up and not be in a hurry to return.

 How to reach

 I took an overnight Espresso train from Roma Termini to Salerno.
 Very safe and very basic.
 Trains with names like “Regionale,” “Diretto,” and “Espresso” are intended to serve every last small town with a train station and are very slow.
-There are faster alternatives such as Trenitalia and ITALO as well.
+The faster alternatives are Trenitalia and ITALO.
 See your options here.

 Day 2: Pompeii

 Why should you go to Pompeii?
-Well, because, read this interesting narrative from the guidebook I took along:
+Well, because, read this:

 24th August, Hottest day of the month in 79 AD